chaitra-srinivas/HW04-Code-Quiz/README.md

 The user is allowed to save his score with his initials.
 There are options to clear the saved scores and go back to the start page.

-The application is responsive and can scale to smaller screens.
+The application is responsive and can readjust to smaller screens.

 Screen shots:
 1. ![Main page.](./assets/images/startPage.png)